longturn/freeciv21/docs/Contributing/bugs.rst

 The project team has implemented GitHub Issue Templates to make the process as easy as possible.
 We currently have 3 different ones: Bug Report, Documentation Request, and Feature Request.
 Each template has prompts to help you fill in the details.
-See an example screen shot below.
+See an example screenshot below.

 .. image:: ../_static/images/github_issue_templates.png
     :align: center